gutsy-robot/policy_representation/README.md

         --> pca_test_<experiment_params>.png  (for validation data)

 <experiment_params> is a string which specifies the choice of your model.
 For example, if you choose
-to use actions as well in the input and an auxiliary agent classifier as well.

-The <experiment_params> would be _use_actions_use_classifier.
+to use actions as well in the input and an auxiliary agent classifier as well, the <experiment_params> would be _use_actions_use_classifier.
 This is helpful so that when you change these conditions to something else the plots can be stored under the same experiment directory.

 An example of the generated pca plot is shown below